kernsinator/kernsinator.github.io/_posts/2020-07-06-site-setup.md

 Github Pages allows you to host from a repo with the url "username.github.io".
 It is also possible, with a little effort, to use a custom domain.
 Github has a section in the [Docs](https://docs.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site) that walks you through that proess.
 I encountered no difficulties whatsoever.

 Choosing a domain name was easy, as I used my own name.
-Choosing a domain registrar, on the other hand, took some research
+Choosing a domain registrar, on the other hand, took some research.
+With my lack of experience on the topic, I found Google Domains to be a good choice.
+Google Domains has straightforward pricing and plenty of documentation to help you through any sticking points.